On this page

 Aspiring psychologists and anyone wanting to work in mental health, social work, human resources, and similar careers can choose from dozens of traditional or online psychology programs in California.
 Keep reading to learn about this year’s best accredited programs, explore career options and salary potential after graduation, and more.

-Best Psychology Programs in California
+Ranking the Best Psychology Programs in California

 Choosing the psychology program in California that is right for you begins with knowing what top-tier schools offer, even if you end up going with a different option.
 To help you learn what a quality program looks like, we’ve highlighted three of the very best schools for psychology in the state.
 Learn more about what each college offers below and what makes them special — and see if one of their psychology programs sounds like a good fit for your education and career goals.
 Stay tuned for our full list of top psychology programs in California later this year.